Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 Most reagents and reference material have expiry dates.
 Lab clerk sets the expiry dates to Product Items upon reception of the purchase order.
 A similar alert as for low stock level is raised, based on configurable period before expiry, in the next month say.

-These expired Product Items are immediately cancelled on expiry and not offered in the look-ups.
+These expired Product Items are immediately cancelled on expiry and not offered in the look-ups for selection.

+> **Phase II**
+>
-> **Further development**: Stock loss alerts, detection and reporting.
+> Stock loss alerts, detection and reporting.

-####f) Batch control
+####f) Batch control.
+Defective Batches

 Lab clerk sets the supplier's batch id to Product Items upon reception of the purchase order.
 Product Items can be searched per batch id.

+On the Worksheets and Analysis Requests where results are captured, the reagents/Product Items' batch numbers are captured too.
 Lab manager can set a batch as defective and list all analyses that involved a Product Item from a defective batch.
-All the analysis results go into quarantine.
-Moreover, the defective Product Items are immediately cancelled and not offered in the look-ups.
+Through their standard QC procedures, the lab might find that some reagent batches are defective and will decommission them.

+These defective batches are immediately taken out of stock, and not offered in LIMS look-ups for selection any further and alerts raised to all analysts and lab managers.

+All analysis results that involved a defective batch of Product Items go into quarantine for retesting.
+Verified and Published results are invalidated as per standard Bika invalidation workflow.

+If the decommissioning of the defect products or batches, results in minimum stock levels being breached, the replenishment alert and workflow kick off.

+> **Phase II**
+>
-> **Further development**: Disposal, empty and expired reagents are disposed of by SOP, kept in the system.
+> Disposal, empty and expired reagents are disposed of by SOP, kept in the system.

 ####g) Physical stock taking

 For maintaining accurate stock levels, the LIMS offers:

-- Printable stock taking sheets, including barcodes for the item and storage location.
+- Printable stock taking sheets, including barcodes for the Product Items and their expected storage locations.
-- A layout optimised for data capturing on tablets with barcode scanners
+- A layout optimised for data capturing on tablets through barcode scanning.

+> **Phase II**
+>
-> **Further development**: Use some of the popular statistical stock taking formulas & methods, e.g. Random selection, ABS & VED analysis etc.
+> Use some of the popular statistical stock taking formulas & methods, e.g. Random selection, ABS & VED analysis etc.

 ####h) Inventory reports

-The inventory data are used to create regulations related reports, e.g. regarding hazardous air pollutant (HAP) and volatile organic compound (VOC) usage data.
+Most of all Bika Inventory management offers real-time inventory data of inventory stock levels, keeping track of where inventory items are and how much of it is available.

-Most of all, it offers real-time inventory data of actual or estimated stock levels, keeping track of where inventory items are and how much available.
+Most of all Bika Inventory management offers real-time inventory data of inventory stock levels, keeping track of where inventory items are and how much of it is available.

 The LIMS generates reports listing inventory items by location, vendor, name, catalogue number and custom fields.

 Other reports: Amount of Product Items used the last month or selected period, expenses forecast, How long stocks will cover lab requirement, Inventory valuation, Future demand estimates, etc.

+> **Phase II**
+>
+> The inventory data could be used to create regulations related reports, e.g. regarding hazardous air pollutant (HAP) and volatile organic compound (VOC) usage data.

 ####i) Regulations

-Good Laboratory Practice (GLP) and Food and Drug Administration (FDA) Guidelines, including 21 CFR Part 11 requirements prescribe: An audit trail for every data change including the date/time stamp, what was modified, and who made the modifications.
+Good Laboratory Practice (GLP) and Food and Drug Administration (FDA) Guidelines, including 21 CFR Part 11 requirements prescribe are adhered to: audit trails for every data change including the date/time stamp, what was modified, and user name are captured.

+> **Phase II**
+>
-> **Further development**: Bika's Plone versioned document management is used to manage audits, preventive and corrective actions.
+> Bika's Plone versioned document management is used to manage audits, preventive and corrective actions.